Shrivallabha/Streaming-Data-Analysis-for-Household-Energy-Consumption/README.md

 https://codelabs-preview.appspot.com/?file_id=1QweinXID7XM22HwfUxpUpqQj_xby4-Eq1p3Wejzg2cA#4

 ## Steps to Reproduce Architecture
+### Roles
+Create an AWS account and manage roles with IAM.
+The following roles are needed for the workflow of the architecture
+* AWSLambdaKinesisExecutionRole
+* AWSLambdaBasicExecutionRole

+AWS CLI or the console can be used to create the above roles

 ### Lambda Functions
 All the Lambda functions shown in the architecture diagram have been deployed using SAM (Serverless Application model).
 Every Lambda function comes with it's own
 * template.yml